Gabonese Minister of Water and Forests Lee White: Allegations of Corruption and Illegal Logging

 These foreign partners have walled themselves in cautious silence since the fall of Ali Bongo.
 Only the United States announced a partial suspension of their aid, without giving further details.
 But privately, most explain that they hope to be able to continue working with Gabon, which until August 30 they considered their strongest point of support to advance the agenda of protecting the basin’s forests. of the Congo.

-These international agreements could, however, be subject to review.
+These international agreements might, however, be subject to review.
 This is the request of certain civil society organizations.
 “We want to know where the conservation money went,” claims Nicaise Moulombi, president of the NGO Croissance santé environnement (CSE) and former vice-president of the Economic, Social and Environmental Council (CESE), citing the example of funds obtained via CAFI.
 There is also talk of the debt conversion operation concluded with France in 2008 for an amount of 50 million euros, regarding which embezzlement was reported by civil society without being pursued, according to Nicaise Moulombi.

 The external debt refinancing agreement signed in mid-August thanks to the guarantee of the United States and intended to support the extension of marine protected areas to achieve the international objective of 30%, is not spared from criticism .
 Beyond the allocation of the funds released ($163 million), it is the attribution of this project to the American NGO The Nature Conservancy which is being discussed.
 As the latest example of a nature protection policy too exclusively designed and implemented by foreign conservationists.